SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 This event mirrors `onPaymentMenuInstrumentSelected` from Checkout v2.

-This event can be overriden if you want to know when the payer selects a payment method in the Swedbank Pay payment frame.
+This event can be overridden if you want to know when the payer selects a payment method in the Swedbank Pay payment frame.

 If you do not override the event, no action will be done.
 This event is only